 The Green America survey discovered that 9 out of 10 consumers want an e-receipt as an option.
 Of those polled, 42% of millennials (25-34) and 55% of older millennials and younger members of Gen X (35-44) have already signed up for digital receipts.

 The two most significant factors given by respondents for this demand for electronic receipts were 1) convenience and 2) the environment.
-69% surveyed said they preferred digital to paper because they’re easier to store, while 70% said their preference for digital was in part because they’re better for the environment.
+Sixty-nine percent of those surveyed said they preferred digital to paper because they’re easier to store, while 70% said their preference for digital was in part because they’re better for the environment.

 Meanwhile, from a business perspective, you not only get to position yourself as green and sustainable by implementing e-receipts, but you also save on the costs associated with paper receipts.